opencast/opencast/docs/guides/admin/docs/configuration/stream-security.md

 * **Key ID:** Key identifier, e.g. `demoKeyOne`
 * **Key secret:** Key value, e.g. `25DA2BA549CB62EF297977845259A`.
 The key-length is not predefined, but a key length of at least 128 bit is recommended.
-Any larger value will not increase security of the underlying algorithm.
+Any larger value will not increase security of the underlying algorithm
 * **URL prefix:** The URL signing provider will only sign URLs that start with this value.
-This allows to support multiple distributions and different key pairs.
+This allows to support multiple distributions and different key pairs
+* **Organization:** Keys can be restricted to organizations so that different organizations use different keys.
+  This attribute is optional.
+If not specified, the key can be used by all organizations

 A typical configuration looks like this: